WizardOfMenlo/WizardOfMenlo/README.md

 I am mainly interested in probabilistic proof systems, and aim to achieve schemes that are both asymptotically and concretely efficient.

 ## Main projects
 - STIR 🥣: A IOP of proximity for RS codes with fewer queries than the state-of-the-art.
-Available at [2024/390.](https://eprint.iacr.org/2024/390) Informal blog-post at [stir](https://gfenzi.io/papers/stir).
+Available at [2024/390.](https://eprint.iacr.org/2024/390) Informal blog-post at [stir](https://gfenzi.io/papers/stir) and code available at [WizardOfMenlo/stir](https://github.com/WizardOfMenlo/stir).
 - Blendy 🍹: A space-efficient implementations of the prover in the sumcheck protocol.
 Blog at [blendy-sumcheck](https://gfenzi.io/papers/blendy-sumcheck/) and code available at [space-efficient-sumcheck](https://github.com/compsec-epfl/space-efficient-sumcheck)
 - Lattice-based polynomial commitment schemes, aiming to build the 'lattice-based KZG'.
 This line of work resulted in [2023/846](https://ia.cr/2023/846) and [2023/1469, SLAP 👋](https://ia.cr/2023/1469).
 For more info also see the [blog](https://gfenzi.io/papers/towards-pcs/) [posts](https://gfenzi.io/papers/slap/).